hjagodzinski/C-Mock/README.md

 C Mock uses specific GNU/Linux features internally and a test building requires a few additional steps.

 Firstly, all functions you want to mock must be compiled into a dynamic library.
 If it includes your project-specific functions you must put them into a dynamic library as well.
-In such circumstances it seems reasonable to build all code under test as a dynamic library.
+In such circumstances, it seems reasonable to build all code under test as a dynamic library.
 Selecting only those parts that you are going to mock might be tedious and cumbersome.

 Secondly, you must pass the following options to a linker when building a test executable:

-* *-rdynamic* - adds all symbols to dynamic symbol table
+* *-rdynamic* - adds all symbols to a dynamic symbol table
-* *-Wl,--no-as-needed* - forces to link with library during static linking when there are no dependencies to it
+* *-Wl,--no-as-needed* - forces to link with the library during static linking when there are no dependencies to it
 * *-ldl* - links with dynamic linking loader library

-C Mock comes with *cmock-config* tool to hide all these details away from you.
+C Mock comes with the *cmock-config* tool to hide all these details away from you.
 Run

 ```
 cmock-config --cflags [path to Google Test]